-This post will teach you how to make your own training pants or Pull-ups to help you save money on potty training.
+This DIY post will teach you how to make your own training pants or homemade night time Pull ups to help you save money on potty training.

 If you have children, especially ones who are potty trained, you know that training pants can be quite expensive.
 Even after my son was potty trained, we still used Pull-ups for a while.